-At the local café, Kaffi Kjós, guests can enjoy snacks or meals in a homey and family-friendly environment, while taking in the view over lake Meðalfellsvatn.
+At the local café, Kaffi Kjós, guests can enjoy snacks or meals in a homey and family-friendly environment, while taking in the view across lake Meðalfellsvatn.
 The café is open during the summer season.
-The barn at Hjalli has been remodelled and can house gatherings such as meetings and private parties.
-There is a good patio outside and access to a charcoal grill is possible upon request.
-It is furthermore possible to rent a gas grill and dinner service.
+The barn at Hjalli has been remodelled as a venue for meetings and private parties.
+There is a good patio adjacent to it with an access to a charcoal grill upon request.
+Furthermore, a gas grill and tableware can be rented and dinner service provided.

 Service and recreation